SoftwareAG/cumulocity-agents-netcomm/README.md

 ./tools/mk-signed-ipk.sh build/cumulocity-ntc-agent_1.0.0_arm.ipk
 ```
 Then, you have just created `cumulocity-ntc-agent_1.0.0_arm-signed.ipk` in build directory.
-You can install the signed packages even if Firmware signature is enabled as long as the corresponded paired public key exists on your Netcomm device.
+You can install the signed packages even if Firmware signature is enabled as long as the corresponded paired public key exists on your NetComm device.

 * How can I query the current package version?